chadacious/roku-sabr-demo/README.md

 3. If no coverage exists yet, the SIDX entries are used to seed the metadata map so the prediction can still succeed.

 Both strategies ultimately write the resolved values back to `playbackContext` (`lastResolvedPlayerTimeMs` / `…Source`) for diagnostics and future fallbacks.

+## Cache Management & Culling
+Segment data is delivered into `tmp:/sabr-cache/<mediaIdHash>/…`.
+The cache is aggressively self-managed:

+- Every delivery marks the segment metadata (`delivered=true`, timestamps, seek guards).
+Once the guard window expires, a background maintenance pass removes the file.
+- Maintenance runs automatically at the start of each SABR request and after deliveries.
+It enforces a rolling **10 MB** quota (`SABR_CACHE_TOTAL_SIZE_LIMIT`) and evicts the oldest files when the total directory size exceeds the limit.
+- Delivered segments within the last ~1.5 s, or those that fall inside an active seek guard (e.g., after a rewind), are temporarily preserved to avoid thrash.
+- Metadata snapshots are logged (see `[SabrCache] state phase=… total=…`) so you can audit how many pending/delivered entries remain across maintenance runs.

+If playback stops and no further SABR requests arrive, the cached set remains untouched until the next request triggers maintenance.
+For automated cleanup you can issue a manual `sabr_cacheRunMaintenance("")` or rely on the next playback session to trim the directory.

+## Instrumentation & Debugging
+- `SabrDebug.bs` provides `sabr_log` helpers that honor the global debug flag.
+Toggle `SABR_DEBUG_ENABLED` when preparing production builds.
+- HTTP dumps (request/response bodies, metadata) are uploaded through the debug upload URL when configured; file-backed responses stream via `bodyPath` to keep memory usage low.
+- The repeat-guard instrumentation logs state transitions (`RepeatState …`) so you can see when the player is requesting the same range repeatedly.
+- Performance timers in `SabrUmpProcessor` (`SABR_PERF_LOGGING_ENABLED`) emit duration/memory snapshots for each major step of UMP processing.

 ## Customizing the Demo
 - Swap in your own manifests under `src/assets/mpds/` and adjust `MainScene.bs` to load the file you want.